feydor/sml/README.md

         - object/ - the SMOL primitive definition.
     - smol.cpp - the main entry point for (wip) REPL and file execution.
 ## TODO
+- error: identifier followed by a left bracket, even separated by newlines, glob together as a single array subscript expression.
+I.E. say b \n\n\n\n\n [1, 2] := say b[1, 2]
+    - fix: some sort of line ending character, likely a newline.
 - wishlist: builtin functions such as getc(), putc(), fopen(), etc.
 - wishlist: brainfsck interpreter in SMOL.